Skip to main content

 Referencing other enrichments

 By default every enrichment runs against the primary extraction datapoint.
-An enrichment can also depend on another enrichment’s response — useful when one request returns an ID needed to build the next request.
+An enrichment can also depend on another enrichment’s response, which is useful when one request returns an ID needed to build the next request.
 Enable Has another enrichment as a dependency? and set the Enrichment name to the enrichment it depends on.
 You can then reference that enrichment’s response fields using dot notation:

 Accessing enrichment data

-Enrichment responses are exposed in other sections of the integration under resources, keyed by enrichment name:
+Enrichment responses are exposed in other sections of the integration by their enrichment name:

 For an enrichment named comments returning an array: